French President Emmanuel Macron flies to New Caledonia amid ongoing unrest

 Macron's objectives also include expressing solidarity with the territory's inhabitants, thanking security forces, and meeting with local leaders to discuss reconstruction and political issues.
 Macron has long been actively engaged in New Caledonia’s political landscape, particularly in facilitating dialogue between pro-independence and pro-France factions.
 His efforts culminated in a 2018 referendum in which New Caledonians voted to remain part of France by a narrow margin.

-The New Caledonia High Commission Wednesday reported that 1,050 reinforcements from the gendarmerie, police, and civil security have been deployed, over 90 roadblocks have been dismantled, more than 280 rioters have been arrested, 84 police officers and gendarmes have been injured, and no new fatalities have been reported.
-Six people have died in the violence so far, including two gendarmes.
+The New Caledonia High Commission Wednesday reported that 1,050 reinforcements from the gendarmerie, police, and civil security have been deployed, over 90 roadblocks have been dismantled, more than 280 people have been arrested, 84 police officers and gendarmes have been injured, and no new fatalities have been reported.
+Six people have died in the violence so far, including two members of the police.

+A third evacuation flight reached the Australian city of Brisbane on Wednesday, bringing 103 Australians and family members from New Caledonia, Australian Foreign Minister Penny Wong said on social media.

+It was not clear whether the flight was a French government plane as had been planned, or one of the Australian military aircraft that has been placed on standby to hasten the evacuation of Australian nationals.

 Credit: AP